 The dimensional format in our model is only a size type reflecting a certain level of internal heterogeneity (societal, ethnic, religious, cultural, etc.) that can be leveled out within the framework of a single political entity.
 Territorial format can be associated with mono-ethnic social entity, national format - with multiethnic entity while civilizational format - with a multinational one.
-All formats are at the same time natural niches and structural attractors formed by natural borders (river valleys, mountains, islands, continents) and also by social divisions (ethnic, cultural, religious...).
-For example, the valley of Attica is a niche attractor of a polis format, the Apennine or Iberian Peninsulas are niche attractors of a national format; European continent is a niche attractor of the civilization format.
+All formats are at the same time natural niches and structural attractors formed by natural borders (river valleys, mountains, islands, continents) and also by social divisions (ethnic, cultural, religious, etc.).
+For example, the valley of Attica is a niche attractor of a polis format; European continent is a niche attractor of the civilization format.
 Naturally, Earth is a niche attractor of the global state and society.